anaghadudihalli/UIC-search-engine/README.md

 	> cd user_interface
 	> python run_uic_search.py

-If you wish to crawl and run the program from scratch, delete the file "corpus.json" under "crawler/crawler/" directory, and then follow the following instructions from the home directory of the project:
+If you wish to crawl and run the program from scratch, delete the file "corpus.json" under "crawler/crawler/" directory.
+It currently crawls for around 7000 pages.
+To change the number of pages you want to crawl, change the value of "CLOSESPIDER_PAGECOUNT" to your desired number in "crawler/crawler/crawler/settings.py".
+Then follow the following instructions from the home directory of the project:

 	> cd crawler/crawler
 	> scrapy crawl uic_spider -o corpus.json